 Skin is thickest on the palms and soles of the feet (1.5 mm thick), while the thinnest skin is found on the eyelids and in the postauricular region (0.05 mm thick).

 Layers of Skin

-Skin has three layers-
+The skin has three layers-

-- The epidermis is the outermost layer of skin> It provides a waterproof barrier and creates our skin tone.
+- The epidermis is the outermost layer of skin.
+It provides a waterproof barrier and creates our skin tone.

 - The dermis is below the epidermis.
 It contains tough connective tissue, hair follicles, and sweat glands.

 - The deeper subcutaneous tissue (hypodermis) is made of fat and connective tissue.

 The epidermis is derived primarily from surface ectoderm but contains melanocytes of neural crest origin, antigen-processing Langerhans cells of bone marrow origin, and pressure-sensing Merkel cells of neural crest origin.